 Like humans, dogs tend to be 99.8-99.9% genetically similar to other members of their species.
 Even other species can exhibit similarities—dogs and humans are 64% similar at the base pair level.
 But genetic variation is the spice of life, and the 0.1-0.2% of the genome that differs encodes a myriad of variation.
 Some of these we have intentionally perpetuated like body shape, coat color, or behavior.
 Unfortunately, other less desirable variants confer potentially harmful effects on health, longevity, and reproductive success.

 Harmful mutations come in three main varieties: recessive, dominant, and additive.
-In large outbred populations like humans, harmful dominant and additive mutations are quickly weeded out because the individual carrying these mutations has a reduced fitness.
+These harmful dominant and additive mutations are quickly weeded out in large outbred populations.
+This occurs because the individual carrying these mutations has a reduced fitness.
 Recessive mutations, on the other hand, are different.
-A harmful recessive mutation might “break” a gene, which has little or no consequence if an individual has a working copy of the gene from his or her other parent; however, it can have disastrous consequences when an individual inherits two broken copies.
-Because outbred individuals almost never inherit two broken copies, they cannot be effectively selected against by natural selection or by breeders unless there is a genetic test for the mutation.
+A harmful recessive mutation might “break” a gene.
+This has little or no consequence if an individual has a working copy of the gene from his or her other parent.
+However, this can have disastrous consequences when an individual inherits two broken copies.
+Outbred individuals almost never inherit two broken copies.
+Therefore, natural selection or breeders cannot effectively select against them unless there is a genetic test for the mutation.
 For example, if a mutation is at 1% frequency in an outbred population, any given dog has a 0.01% chance of inheriting two copies of the mutation—clearly a very small chance.

 As such, every dog population—or in the context of purebred dogs, every dog breed—contains an abundance of rare recessive mutations that were either present in a founder individual or arose spontaneously in the dog population sometime afterwards.
 These rare mutations are hardly ever problematic for outbred individuals because they almost always inherit at least one working copy; however, they can cause real problems for inbred individuals—animals that arise from the mating of closely related parents.